Serving Inspired clients in food & PUBLIC HEALTH

-Mary Beth's service to Washington and beyond includes board membership for the Workers of St. Albans, which funds local and international microgrants and significant funding for a school in South Sudan.
-In 2015, she chaired the National Cathedral Elementary School's Scholarship Fund, providing more than half a million dollars.
+Mary Beth's service to Washington and beyond includes board membership on the Workers of St. Albans, which funds local and international grants and significant funding for a school in South Sudan.
+In 2015, she chaired the National Cathedral Elementary School's Scholarship Fund, netting more than half a million dollars for student tuition.

 Her food expertise is sought regularly for competitions, including the time she ate 2,000 foods in three days to judge the Specialty Food Association awards.